-Canada’s current marijuana legislation limbo has been having a big impact on Toronto.
+Canada’s current marijuana legislation limbo has been having a big impact on almost every marijuana dispensary in Toronto.
 As the Toronto Police’s raid on marijuana dispensaries took place last week, the legal lines of marijuana—or lack thereof, are being argued and scrutinized over more than ever.

 The Toronto Police raid on marijuana dispensaries across Toronto, known as Project Claudia, took place on Thursday with a press conference the following day.

 What Was The Basis For The Crackdown?

 In Friday’s press conference, Toronto Police Chief Mark Saunders, stated that the raids were caused by significant community concerns from 50-70 complaints and petitions about marijuana storefronts that triggered an investigation with half of the dispensaries investigated being within 300 meters of schools.